 In memory of Carson 9/26/2004 – 11/29/2016, King of Dewey Beach ….

 With the absolute heaviest of hearts,I’m letting you know of the passing of our dear Carson.He was an amazing addition to our family the past 12 years.The joy he spread to our family, friends and complete strangers is immeasurable.We thank our family and friends for all the support,positive vibes and prayers.We Love You.He will live in our hearts and minds forever.Rest In Peace our dear pup, and wait for us on the other side.

 Bashful was the most amazing and loyal companion our family could ever have had.
 When she crossed the Rainbow Bridge, she joined both her soul sister Stella and my husband Dennis who were undoubtedly waiting for her with joyous hearts.
 My heart will remain forever heavy with Bashful’s loss.
-I am, however, eternally grateful to Harry, Sarah and Bronte for bringing Bashful to GRREAT and providing her first loving home.
+I am, however, eternally grateful to GRREAT, in particular, Harry, Sarah, and Bronte for bringing Bashful to us after providing her a loving foster home.
 Our lives are enriched beyond measure because of their contributions.
+Laura

 Tucker was the happiest dog I have ever known.
 He derived great joy from almost anything.
 He was happy going camping in the White Mountains, walking around Burke Lake, riding the ferry to Martha ’s Vinyard, walking to the end of our driveway to get the newspaper, eating breakfast, riding in a canoe, visiting the Vet, getting company, greeting people at a GRREAT adoption, eating supper, or just getting brushed.
 He brought happiness and love to everyone who met him.